-Connections to the power supply's output and to chassis ground are made to binding posts on the front panel
+Connections to the power supply's output and to chassis ground are made to binding posts on the front panel and to the rear output terminals.

 Floating the power supply output more than ± 60 Vdc from the chassis presents an electric shock hazard to the operator.
 Do not float the outputs more than ± 60 Vdc when metal shorting bars without insulation are used to connect the (+) output to the (+) sense and the (-) output to the (-) sense terminals.